 |

-process varies on different UNIX hosts.
-You should check the
+different UNIX hosts.
+You should check the documentation on the

 command to your system startup profile so that it is started every